Workflow

 .

-In order to use the isolated environment, the Python resource should specify the Anaconda environment via the condaEnvironment
+To use the isolated environment, the Python resource should specify the Anaconda environment via the condaEnvironment

 setting.